Understanding Osteoporosis -- Diagnosis and Treatment

 .
 Forteo is also used for the treatment of osteoporosis in postmenopausal women and men who are at high risk for a fracture.
 A synthetic form of the naturally occurring parathyroid hormone, Forteo is the first drug shown to stimulate new bone formation and increase bone mineral density.
 It is self-administered as a daily injection for up to 24 months.
 Side effects include nausea, leg cramps, and dizziness.

 .
 Calcitonin, another treatment option for osteoporosis, is a naturally occurring hormone that inhibits bone loss.
-It is available as a nasal spray or injection but is not considered as effective for fracture prevention as other available treatments.
-Side effects include nausea and skin rashes.
+It’s synthetic form is available as a nasal spray or injection but is not considered as effective for fracture prevention as other available treatments.
+Side effects include nausea, runny nose when given as a nasal spray, and skin irritation when given as an injection.

 An Osteoporosis Diet for Strong Bones